big-data-europe/docker-solr/README.md

   ```bash
   http://bigdata-one.example.com:8983/solr/admin/collections?action=CREATE&name=SampleCollection&numShards=3&replicationFactor=1&collection.configName=basic_config
 ```
+  Notes: With the above service call a new collection is created, it's name is SampleCollection, the number of shards is three, a replication factor of 1 is used and the collection will be based on the "basic_config" configuration, that was uploaded to zookeeper in the previous step.

 To start a Kafka Server inside this Docker image
 * update at least zookeeper.connect in /usr/local/apache-kafka/current/config/server.properties to point to your zookeeper installation. a chroot can be used and will be created upon startup, e.g. zookeeper.connect=192.168.88.219:2181,192.168.88.220:2181/kafka